 - Wait for the process to complete, and then reboot.

 Note: Ensure you are able to identify the restore point dated before the error message started.
 System restore does not affect any of your files, documents, and personal data.

 Solution 7: Run your PC in Safe Mode and Clean Boot

-In addition, you can also fix the error problem by running your PC in safe mode and clean the boot.
+In addition, you can also fix the error problem by running your PC in safe mode and cleaning the boot.
 However, ensure you disconnect all attached devices such as Wi-Fi adapter, Modem, wireless printer, router, and other external devices.
 Here’s how to run your PC in safe mode and clean boot:

 - Turn off your PC.

 - Turn your PC on again.
 Press and hold the F8 key.
 (Wait until the Windows logo comes up)

 - Select Safe mode with networking and hit the Enter key.